retrobuiltRyan/esp32c3_xiao_iot_pcb/README.md

 ## 2.0 Weather Station
 <img width="1637" height="855" alt="P1130031" src="https://github.com/user-attachments/assets/17bc18bb-709e-4e4e-b68e-8e1ce07c39ce" /> <br>

 Calls API: https://api.weather.gov/points/40.4406,-79.9959.
-The lat and long point to Pittsburgh, PA.
-This is a free government service available in the USA only.

 Then grabs weather forecast data from https://api.weather.gov/gridpoints/PBZ/78,66/forecast.
 A bunch of forecast data is returned in JSON text format.

-Code then parses only the first five 'periods' to save SRAM and prints over serial (for debug) and OLED in a terminal-style display using this [2.4 inch OLED screen](https://www.aliexpress.us/item/3256805914521312.html).
+The lat and long point to Pittsburgh, PA, which can be changed.
+This weather API is a free government service available in the USA only, one benefit is no need for API key.
+Code then parses only the first five forecast 'periods' to save SRAM and prints over serial (for debug) and to OLED in a terminal-style display using this [2.4 inch OLED screen](https://www.aliexpress.us/item/3256805914521312.html).
 Forecast updates every hour.
 3D printed body is stylized as a classic Mac if it was extra wide.

 ## 3.0 Current Probe Monitor over MQTT